PiroAvni/Florin_County_Council_Client/README.md

 ```

 The code to upload post / entries.
-When clicking on each service button it allowed to display an up-to date category for that particular service.
+When clicking on each service button it allowed to display an up-to date category for that particular service button.
+The loadPost function takes in the data,  once it fetches the category based on the params, the code will then iterate through passing the data  in to the createPostElements function to create the elements for each post.

 ```js
 async function loadPosts(category) {